-- Traffic management
+Traffic management

-The construction contractor has developed a Traffic Management Plan to ensure that vehicle movements are managed with minimum disruption to the local community.
-Disruption to the local community will be minimised by a number of mitigation strategies, including:
+The construction contractor has developed a Traffic Management Plan to ensure that vehicle movements are managed with minimal disruption to the local community.
+All construction vehicles (excluding worker vehicles) are to be contained wholly within the site, except if located in an approved on-street work zone, and vehicles must enter the site before stopping.